-Chinese culture is a unique space where Buddhist and Taoist traditions stand side by side with Confucian principles.
+Chinese culture is a unique space where Buddhist and Daoist traditions stand side by side with Confucian principles.
 The Buddhist version of this festival is named after the Ullambana sutra, with which the Buddha instructed his disciple Maudgalyāyana to free his mother, who had been reborn into a lower realm.

-It is believed that the souls of dead are attracted to water, lanterns in the shape of lotus flowers would be made out of coloured paper, and set to float downstream, to guide the dead along their return to the underworld.
+It is believed that the souls of dead are attracted to water, lanterns in the shape of lotus flowers were made out of coloured paper, and set to float downstream, to guide the dead along their return to the underworld.
 Paper money would also be burnt for the dead to use along the way.

 Ghost Month is not only celebrated in China, but in different guises throughout Asia, in countries like Japan, Korea and Vietnam.
 Unfortunately, due to being considered an “unhealthy superstition” during the Cultural Revolution, Guiye festivities came to an abrupt halt during the late 1960s, and its customs faded from popular memory.
 In recent years, the state has made considerable effort to revive and preserve Chinese heritage, and the rituals of Guiyue, have certainly adapted to the times.